 4) Loss and Grief -

 Early in the film, Splinter mentions to the Turtles that he won't be around forever, a message that they seemingly shrug off.
 Later in the film, the central conflict involves the loss of Splinter when The Foot track him down and kidnap him.
 The Turtles don't know this, they presume he's been killed.
 The loss of their father triggers a substantial amount of grief, pain, tension, anger, and denial in them.
-Not only does this obviously move the story along, it also helps define the different respective character of the Turtles by showcasing how they cope with this.
+Not only does this obviously move the story along, it also helps define the different respective characters of the Turtles by showcasing how they cope with loss.

 5) The Farmhouse Scenes -

 After the Turtles get their shells handed to them at April's apartment, they all retreat to her old family farmhouse on the outskirts of New York City.
 As a kid, this entire sequence seems dull and pointless; viewing it as an adult makes it much more understandable.
 The entire point of this section is to further develop character.
 Raphael is badly hurt and rendered unconscious, Leonardo is wracked with guilt for fighting with Raphael and causing him to storm out of the apartment leading to Raph being ambushed and almost killed by the Foot, Donatello is constantly bickering with Casey Jones, and Michelangelo is trying to be his normal, wise-cracking self; or as much as he can possibly be.